AjaySharma132/Blog-App/README.md

 # Blog App

-It is a blog app, designed using python and django.
-This blog app includes various features like adding, deleting and editing a blog, only if someone has been granted the access.
+It is a blog app backend on django.
+It inlcudes features like creating, editing and deleting a blog post.
+Only permitted users are allowed to write/edit/delete a blog.
+Sqlite is used for the database.